jochuang/finsight/README.md

     How to read a sample report?

   - Method:
+    This budgeting framework is inspired by the zero-based budgeting system, which is a method to allocate all money earned to expenses, savings, and investment.
+The net result is income minus expenditures equal zero, and every dollar has a purpose.
-    I'm influenced by the net-zero budget concept, and believe that every dollar should be allocated I break down the main finance categories into 5 cateogries: Monthly Bills, living expense, discretionary spending, occasional spending, and savings
+    I break down the main finance categories into 5 cateogries: Monthly Bills, living expense, discretionary spending, occasional spending, and savings

 Documentation